Agenda

 Supply-Chain: Mitigating Risk & Creating Opportunity

 Investing in companies that seek to resolve the challenges of fusion companies can give diverse exposure to fusion & related markets & a quicker path to revenues.
-Four short presentations followed by an interactive discussion exploring how innovation, engineering & reliable supply-chains de-risk fusion.
+Three presentations followed by an interactive discussion exploring how innovation, engineering & reliable supply-chains de-risk fusion.

 • What challenges are opportunities to mitigate risk or enhance investability?

-• What are the opportunities in superconductivity, photonics, software, materials?
+• What are the opportunities in superconductivity, materials, engineering etc?

-• How can AI and supercomputing speed development of fusion approaches?
+• How can AI and supercomputing speed development & de-risk fusion?

 • What makes a long-term, robust and risk-free supply-chain in fusion?